Bitcoin City: Description

 In November 2021, President of El Salvador Nayib Bukele announced that he planned to build Bitcoin City in the southeastern region of La Unión at the base of the Conchagua volcano, which would use geothermal energy to power bitcoin mining.
 The project has been criticized by ecologist Ricardo Navarro.
 “Geothermal still costs more than oil, otherwise we would already be using more of it.
 What will end up happening is that we will just be buying more oil," he told The Telegraph.
 The initiative is modelled after special economic zones (SEZ), and proponents of the plan cite Singapore, Dubai, and Shenzhen as successful examples.
-In reality many of the over five thousand SEZs established across seventy countries have not brought community-wide economic benefits.
-Crypto-backed special economic zone projects in the global south have been described by some commentators as reminiscent of colonialism.
+Some SEZ have benefitted the host nation's economy, others have not, and some have failed.
+Crypto-backed special economic zone projects in the Global South have been described by some commentators as reminiscent of colonialism.
 Past crypto utopia projects, such as Akon City, Cryptoland, and MS Satoshi, also failed to complete.

 The planned city would be funded by a US$1 billion Bitcoin bond issued by state-owned power company LaGeo.
 Also known as "Volcano bonds", half of the income from the sales would fund the construction of Bitcoin City and the mining of cryptocurrencies.
 The other half would be invested in Bitcoins in the hope that they would rise in value.
 Most buyers are expected to be crypto investors, such as the chairman of Bitcoin Foundation Brock Pierce.
 Some may be granted Salvadoran citizenship depending on how much bond they purchase.
 The city is to be served by Bitcoin City Airport, designed by Mexican architect Fernando Romero.
 It is expected to begin operations in 2027.